CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 # 1 Application Overview

-In this workshop we will be using "MyHero App" application which is being developed with microservices paradigm to demonstrate Mantl capabilities.
-MyHero App is a simple application which allow users to vote for their favorite super hero and gather the voting results.
-The application is built in a microservice style wrapping each service in a docker container that can be deployed and run on Mantl.
-In its initial form the application has three services.
+In this workshop we will be using "MyHero App" a simple web app, broken into a small number of 'microservices-like' components; to demonstrate Mantl capabilities.
+The MyHero App allows users to vote for their favorite super hero and gather the voting results.
+The application is pre-built in a microservice style and each service is packaged in a docker container; ready for deployment on Mantl.

+In its most basic form, the application has three services.

 1. [myhero/data](https://github.com/hpreston/myhero_data) - This service stores all the data about candidates and votes cast.
 2. [myhero/app](https://github.com/hpreston/myhero_app) - This service provides the basic logic layer for accessing and recording votes.